John Murphy Farley: Auxiliary Bishop of New York

 Pope Pius X created him Cardinal Priest of Santa Maria sopra Minerva in the consistory of November 27, 1911.
-He was one of the cardinal electors who participated in the 1914 papal conclave, which selected Pope Benedict XV.
-Following the outbreak of World War I, Farley stated, "As Catholics in America, we owe unswerving allegiance to the Government of America, and it is our sacred duty to answer with alacrity every demand our country makes upon our loyalty and devotion...
+He participated in the 1914 papal conclave that selected Pope Benedict XV.
+Following the outbreak of World War I in Europe, Farley stated,"As Catholics in America, we owe unswerving allegiance to the Government of America, and it is our sacred duty to answer with alacrity every demand our country makes upon our loyalty and devotion...
 I would that peace could come by arbitration and diplomacy.
 It seems, however, that no permanent peace can be hoped for except through the defeat of German arms in the field or the repudiation of the Prussian autocracy by the German people themselves.
 Criticism of the government irritates me.
-I consider it little short of treason."
-His dedication to victory in the war angered the Sinn Féin element of the New York clergy, who believed the Cardinal was bowing to anti-Irish bigots.
+I consider it little short of treason."Farley's dedication to victory in the war angered the Sinn Féin element of the New York clergy, who believed that he was bowing to anti-Irish bigots.

-He made progress in Catholic education in the archdiocese the keynote of his tenure as Archbishop, and established nearly fifty new parochial schools within his first eight years; he also founded the Cathedral Preparatory Seminary.
-He was known to take daily walks with one of his priests down Madison or Fifth Avenue, noting, "A man never collects his thoughts so well as when he walks alone or with a congenial spirit."
+He made progress in Catholic education in the archdiocese the keynote of his tenure as archbishop, and established nearly 50 new parochial schools within his first eight years; he also founded the Cathedral Preparatory Seminary in Queens.
+Farley took daily walks with one of his priests down Madison or Fifth Avenues in Manhattan, noting, "A man never collects his thoughts so well as when he walks alone or with a congenial spirit."

+Death

-Farley died in Mamaroneck, at age 76.
+Farley died on September 17, 1918, in Mamaroneck, New York, at age 76.
 He is buried in the crypt under the altar of St. Patrick's Cathedral.